 No. 19: Ryan McMahon (Colorado Rockies)

 McMahon ranked among the league leaders in both exit velocity and hard-hit rate in 2019, though his 30% K-rate held back his overall production.
 He only managed to hit 24 homers in his first full season, while batting .250.
-I believe he could easily reach 30 homers in 2020 if given the opportunity for consistent playing time.
-But, as the Rockies have proven the past few seasons, regular playing time is a rare commodity for young hitters.
+I believe he could easily produce at a 30-homer full-season pace in 2020, especially now that the National League DH has opened up a spot for him at first base.
+Bear in mind though, McMahon struggled on the road, and if for some reason the Rockies are not playing games at Coors this season, he may be worth fading considerably.

 No. 20: Garrett Hampson (Colorado Rockies)

-The Rockies may also choose to give Garrett Hampson a chance at playing time in 2020.
+Garrett Hampson may be able to get close to full-time at-bats in 2020, with Brendan Rodgers representing his only real challenge for at-bats at second base now that Ryan McMahon has been tapped as the team’s primary first baseman.
 Hampson offers fantasy owners a potential late-round steals source, as he boasts a 30.1 ft/sec sprint speed that ranks fourth overall in the majors.
 Hampson was also much improved at the plate in the last two months of the season.
 In his last 42 games, he batted .291 with 6 homers and 10 steals in 10 attempts.
+Should Hampson see close to 60 games in 2020, I’d expect a .250-260 AVG with around four homers and 10+ SB.
+It’s a tantalizing skillset if he can secure the at-bats.

 No. 21: Brandon Lowe (Tampa Bay Rays)